Quantile Mechanics II: Changes of Variables in Monte Carlo methods and GPU-Optimized Normal Quantiles: Hyperbolic and Variance Gamma - some groundwork

 on $v>0$ with the initial condition $Q(0)=0$ and

 The left problem is

 on $v<0$ with the initial condition $Q(0)=0$ and

-The solution to this differential system is readily visualized as a kind of `QQ' plot.
-If we use a sixth-order explicit RK method as before, with parameters $\alpha=1=\delta, \beta=0$ for illustration, the result is show below, together with the identity map (diagonal line).
+The solution to this differential system is readily visualized.
+If we use a sixth-order explicit RK method as before, with parameters $\alpha=1=\delta, \beta=0$ for illustration, the result for the recycling mapping is show below, together with the identity map (diagonal line).